-A tradition was born amidst the roar of lawnmower engines at Purdue University on May 17, 1958.
-The Purdue Grand Prix was born after a dream inspired by a few enthusiastic students’ late night bull session became a reality.
+Tradition was born amidst the roar of lawnmower engines at Purdue University on May 17, 1958.
+The Purdue Grand Prix was born after a dream inspired by a few enthusiastic students’ late-night bull session became a reality.
 The students wanted a way for engineering students at Purdue to exercise their skills, knowledge, and enthusiasm.
 Since its beginning, Grand Prix has matured into a successful and well-run organization that concentrates its fundraising efforts to provide scholarships to students.
 The Foundation centers on its motto of “students helping students.”

-The Grand Prix Foundation consists of a President, an 11 member Senior Board, a Junior Board consisting of over 30 members, track workers, and safety and security workers.
-The foundation is a university sponsored student organization that is run by students, for students.
+The Grand Prix Foundation consists of a President, a 13-member Senior Board, a Junior Board consisting of over 30 members, track workers, and safety and security workers.
+The foundation is a university-sponsored student organization that is run by students, for students.
 The primary purpose of the foundation is to raise around $10,000 in annual funds for student scholarships.
-Besides focusing primarily on scholarships, the Grand Prix Student Ambassadors Program selects individuals from the student body to represent the spirit of Grand Prix throughout the school year in the local community.

 Today, the race is run on a track carefully modeled after the World Kart Championship Track in Japan.
 The “old” track, located on the northeast comer of campus near Ross-Ade Stadium, was built in 1968 and was completed in time for the 11th running of the Purdue Grand Prix in 1969.
 Known as “The Greatest Spectacle in College Racing,” the Grand Prix race consists of 33 drivers and teams that participate in the 160-lap or 50 mile race each spring at the conclusion of what was known as “Gala Week.”
 In 1995, Ian Smith set a record as being the first student to win the race three times in a row.